 It’s certainly true that the biggest money saving tip for Xmas shopping this year in the UK is to buy from US$ websites.
 Even with shipping it seems to be working out cheaper with the exchange rate.

-I am right with you.
-I prefer avoiding the crowds then save a few extra dollars.
+Hmmm… I actually prefer avoiding the crowds than saving a few extra dollars.

 #5 is the only tip I need nowadays.